Bobtheplug/Ticket-Bot-Docusaurus/docs/config.md

 		"claimButton": true, // Whether to enable ticket claim button or not
-		// The X can be replaced with S (The staff that claimed the ticket) or U (The user that created the ticket) "nameWhenClaimed": "✔️ Ticket-TICKETCOUNT", // Here is all parameter: X_USERNAME, X_USERID, TICKETCOUNT "categoryWhenClaimed": "" // The category the ticket is moved to when claimed },
+		// The X can be replaced with S (The staff that claimed the ticket) or U (The user that created the ticket) "nameWhenClaimed": "✔️ Ticket-TICKETCOUNT", // Here is all parameter: X_USERNAME, X_USERID, TICKETCOUNT "categoryWhenClaimed": "Claimed by Staff" // The category the ticket is moved to when claimed },

-	"rolesWhoHaveAccessToTheTickets": ["1111111111111111111", "2222222222222222222"], // Roles who can access to the tickets (Like the staff)/ Treat this as global admin role type of thing.
+	"rolesWhoHaveAccessToTheTickets": ["1236369161878241461", "1236369161878241461"], // Roles who can access to the tickets (Like the staff)/ Treat this as global admin role type of thing.

 	"rolesWhoCanNotCreateTickets": [], // Roles who can	not create a tickets (Like a blacklist)

 	"pingRoleWhenOpened": true,
-	"roleToPingWhenOpenedId": ["1111111111111111111"], // The role to ping when a ticket is opened
+	"roleToPingWhenOpenedId": ["1236369161878241461"], // The role to ping when a ticket is opened

 	"logs": true,
-	"logsChannelId": "1111111111111111111", // The id of the channel where the logs will be sent
+	"logsChannelId": "1236369163740516486", // The id of the channel where the logs will be sent

 	"closeOption": {
-		"closeButton": true, // If false the ticket can be closed only by doing /closes "dmUser": true, // Whether to DM the user when the ticket is closed "createTranscript": true, // If set to true, when the ticket is closed a transcript will be generated and sent in the logs channel
+		"closeButton": true, // If false the ticket can be closed only by doing /closes "dmUser": false, // Whether to DM the user when the ticket is closed "createTranscript": true, // If set to true, when the ticket is closed a transcript will be generated and sent in the logs channel
 		"askReason": true, // If false the ticket will be closed without asking the reason "whoCanCloseTicket": "STAFFONLY", // STAFFONLY (roles configured at "rolesWhoHaveAccessToTheTickets") or EVERYONE